parischap/effect-libs/packages/pretty-print/README.md

 But you could also define a completely different [PropertyFormatter](https://parischap.github.io/effect-libs/pretty-print/PropertyFormatter.ts.html).

-3. Let's see how to set the [ByPasser](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html) which lets you apply a special treatment for certain values.
+3. Let's see how to change the [ByPasser](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html) which lets you apply a special treatment for certain values.
 There are four predefined ByPasser instances.
 As you can see above, the `singleLine` Options instance uses [ByPasser.objectAsValue](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#objectAsValue).
 Let's see what happens on a Date object if we replace it with [ByPasser.objectAsRecord](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#objectAsRecord):

 ```ts
 import {